How To Read Your Paycheck

 - Local Tax: This uncommon tax could be withheld on wages earned in a city or county or within school district boundaries.

-- Social Security (FICA, SS, SSWT or OASDI): The federal government requires that every employee have a percentage of his or her pay withheld for the Social Security fund.
+- Social Security (FICA, SS, SSWT or OASDI): The federal government requires that every employee have a percentage of their pay withheld for the Social Security fund.
 Each employer withholds 6.2 percent of your gross income for Social Security and then matches your withholdings.

 - Medicare (MT or Med.): The amount withheld for Medicare is 1.45 percent of your gross income.
 Your employer also contributes 1.45 percent.
 This amount is withheld to ensure Medicare will cover you when you turn 65.